|

 Q: Your specifications state that DepthQ® has 2 VGA inputs.
 Does this mean I supply Left to one and Right to the other?

-The projector does have two VGA inputs.
+A: (This answer applies to the DepthQ HDs3D-1 model only) No. The HDs3D-1 does have two VGA inputs.
 However, this is to allow you to connect two different VGA signal sources to the projector and switch between them.
 Either input can be 3D or 2D, but the two do not combine to create the stereo, nor can you display signals from both inputs at the same time.

 Q: Can DepthQ® operate in normal 2D mode?

-Q: What is the DepthQ® HD 3D video projector’s resolution and aspect ratio?
+Q: What is the DepthQ® HDs3D2 video projector’s native resolution and aspect ratio?

 Q: Can DepthQ® sync to any other resolutions and aspect ratios?